mojaloop/contrib-pisp-demo-ui/README.md

 # rebuild generated files
 flutter pub run build_runner build --delete-conflicting-outputs

 # specify a flutter version to use
 flutter version v1.9.1+hotfix.3
 ```

-## TODO:

-- [ ] Update readme for better description of WEB
-- [ ] add a `flutter build web` and `flutter build apk` step to the ci/cd - this requires us to upload the `serviceAccount.json` file to circleci somehow